akkadhim/DAT945/README.md

-# IMDb Dataset Preparation and Knowledge Collection
+# IMDb Dataset Preparation and Knowledge Collection using Tsetlin Machine Autoencoder

 This repository contains code to prepare the IMDb dataset for training and to collect knowledge using a TM autoencoder.
 Below is a step-by-step guide on how to use the scripts in this repository.